-Mellieha is beautiful, peaceful, and boasts some of the best views.
+Mellieha is beautiful, and peaceful, and boasts some of the best views.
 That said, it’s much more of a holiday spot for tourists, or for somebody living in Malta looking for a break.
-Your commute to work is likely to be a nightmare from Mellieha (more on that later), and so it isn’t the most practical.
+Your commute to work is likely to be a nightmare from Mellieha (more on that later), so it isn’t the most practical.
 St Pauls Bay and Buggiba are both very popular with tourists.
 Although there is still some beauty to these areas, it can feel a little run down, especially during tourist season.

 The central region includes the extremely popular towns of St Julians, Sliema, and the beautiful capital of Valetta.
-These areas have the highest percentage of expats because of the nightlife and proximity to workplaces.
+These areas have the highest percentage of ex-pats because of the nightlife and proximity to workplaces.
 The large majority of jobs within I-Gaming (Malta’s biggest market outside of tourism) are based here.
 Again, like a lot of the country, these areas attract large volumes of foreign visitors during peak season.

 If you choose to live in a central area, you can expect to pay higher prices for property.
 You will also have to deal with a certain level of noise and crowds depending on your specific location.
 It’s for these reasons, that a lot of Maltese choose not to live in St. Julians or Sliema.
 That said, if you want an active social life and don’t mind what comes with that, it’s a great option.

-In the most southern parts of Malta are charming towns like Marsaxlokk and Birzebugga.
+In the southern parts of Malta are charming towns like Marsaxlokk and Birzebugga.
 Much quieter than the central areas, this part of the country is a favourite for families and the older generation.